Joseph Bernard Cotter: Death and legacy

-On Sunday, June 27, 1909, Cotter died at his home in Winona at the age of 64.
+On Sunday, June 27, 1909, Cotter died at his home in Winona at age 64.
 A newspaper editorial mourning Bishop Cotter's death pointed out that "he left behind him a monument...the Diocese of Winona."
 By the time of his death, the diocese consisted of 90 priests; 135 parishes, missions, or chapels; 30 parochial schools; three hospitals; and an orphanage.
 In 1909, there were approximately 49,000 Catholics in the diocese.